Azure/azure-sdk-for-js/dev.md

 - `MOCHA_TIMEOUT`: time in milliseconds before timeout (default is different per test, mostly 10-20 seconds).
 Useful to set to 999999 during debugging.
 - `ACCOUNT_HOST`: account endpoint for testing (default is the emulator running on localhost:8081
 - `ACCOUNT_KEY`: masterkey for testing (default is the emulators default key)
-- `TESTS_MULTIREGION`: enables tests that require a multi-region write enabled database account with at least two regions.
+- `TESTS_MULTIREGION`: enables tests that require a multi-region write enabled database account with at least two regions, and disables tests that won't work with multi-region write enabled.

 ## VS Code